Claude Code - When to use task tool vs subagents

 - API endpoints: map all routes and handlers

 This is where subagents dominate.
-A typical effective setup includes three specialized agents:
+A typical effective setup uses three specialized agents:

 - security-reviewer: OWASP Top 10, credential scanning, injection vectors